Free automorphism groups of K3 surfaces with Picard number 3: Preliminaries

 and, for $n\geq 3$,

 A subgroup $G$ of $\Gamma$ is called a congruence subgroup if there exists $n$ such that it contains $\Gamma(n)$.
 The level of $G$ is then the smallest such $n$.

 \begin{proposition}[{cf.\ \cite[Lemma 3.2]{SIKpower}}] Suppose that $P \unlhd \Pi$ has finite index and contains a torsion element (i.e.\ a non-trivial element of finite order).
-Then $P$ contains one of the following three subgroups (of indeces $6$, $4$ and $6$, respectively):
+Then $P$ contains one of the following three subgroups (of indices $6$, $4$ and $6$, respectively):

 (Here the second and third subgroups are equal to $\Gamma^2$ and $\Gamma^3$, respectively, where $\Gamma^m$ denotes the $m$th power subgroup of $\Gamma$.) \end{proposition}

 In order to study the structure of congruence subgroups, we apply the following famous theorems in group theory.